Como México no hay ninguno.

 Our members, all share a common goal: to spread and promote Mexican culture.
 We work to preserve the rich heritage of traditional Mexican dance.

-Ballet Folklorico Puro Mexico is a Mexican dance company founded in May 2003 by Melissa Lowry, and is currently under the artistic direction of Omar Mendoza (first company) and Martin Contreras (second company) under the guidance of former artistic director Jezreel Vazquez.
-The company is supported by a great team that contribute to the growth of the organization.
+Ballet Folklorico Puro Mexico is a Mexican dance company founded in May 2003.
+It is currently under the Direction of Rosy García and Martin Contreras.
+The company is supported by the guidance of our Former Artistic Director Jezreel Vazquez and by a great team that contribute to the growth of the organization.

 From the start, the company has been part of important events in Ontario such as the celebration of the Pan American Games in 2015, the Canadian National Exhibition, the Taste of the Danforth, Salsa on St. Clair, Pride Toronto and many others.
 It has also worked with other organizations to promote multiculturalism and inclusion in Toronto.

 Puro Mexico has proudly worked in collaboration with other companies such as the National Ballet of Canada & Creativiva; as well as represented Mexico in landmark places such as the Art Gallery of Ontario, Casa Loma, the Metro Toronto Convention Centre, Harbourfront Centre, Queen's Park and the Toronto Centre for the Arts.
-Furthermore, the group has collaborated with well-known Mexican Artists such as Los Cadetes de Linares, Franco Escamilla, Intocable and the upcoming concert of Los Angeles Azules.
+Furthermore, the group has collaborated with well-known Mexican Artists such as Los Cadetes de Linares, Franco Escamilla, and the Intocable group.

 The company's repertoire is backed by profound research gathered by its Directors and by the support of ambassadors and teachers of Mexican folklore in Mexico and around the world.
 These important allies have prominent artistic careers that keep enriching the folkloric dance heritage by adapting it to modern times and passing it on to new generations.